p0358/vdf-parser/README.md

 # vdf-parser

-`vdf-parser` is a simple library that can convert VDF to JSON and vice versa.
-It is mostly based on [rossengeorgiev/vdf-parser](https://github.com/rossengeorgiev/vdf-parser), but includes some features inspired by [RoyalBingBong/vdfplus](https://github.com/RoyalBingBong/vdfplus), which lacked some features supported by the former...
+`vdf-parser` is a library that can convert VDF to JSON and vice versa.
+It is mostly based on [rossengeorgiev/vdf-parser](https://github.com/rossengeorgiev/vdf-parser), but includes some features inspired by [RoyalBingBong/vdfplus](https://github.com/RoyalBingBong/vdfplus) (which lacked some features supported by the former...), and a couple of new features.

 Format: https://developer.valvesoftware.com/wiki/KeyValues